 A Mini Grid

-Liven up your living room walls with your favourite little artist’s work, like this wall from Nina van de Goor.
+Liven up your living room walls with your favourite little artist’s work, like this gallery wall from Kylie M Interiors.
 Mix together paintings, special notes and family photographs in frames of different sizes and styles – the result is a real family feel for your living space.

 Clipboard Art Display

 Group together a load of clipboards as an art display area on the wall where they can be seen and admired.
 Not only is it a creative way to display colourful artwork, but it makes changing them super quick too.
-This dedicated wall from Organizing Lady is fantastic!
+This dedicated wall from How Felicity Finds is fantastic and a budget-friendly option.

 Put Up Some Shelves

-Display your child’s artwork at eye level by using skinny wall ledges like these ones by Ana White, author of The Handbuilt Home.
-If DIY isn’t your thing, you could use IKEA spice racks, which are also great for displaying kid’s picture books.
+Display your child’s artwork at eye level by using skinny wall ledges like these ones from IKEA, which are also great for displaying and storing children’s books.

 Hang it Up